Beluki/HexPaste/README.md

 Information and error messages are written to the current active window, regardless of the paste channel.
 Rationale: notice which pastes complete, even when talking in another channel/query.

+Files are read entirely before pasting.
+Rationale: make sure pasting won't be interrupted with decoding or IO errors.

 HexPaste is tested on Windows 7 and 8 and on Debian (both x86 and x86-64) using Python 3.3+ and HexChat 2.9.6+.
 Python 2.x is not supported.